 Electrician Training also includes some basic math and physics, so you need to be good at it.

 Once you have completed the Electrician Training, you can get into an Apprenticeship.
 Electrician Trade Schools help in applying for Apprenticeships and Job Placement opportunities, while you can also join a Union.
 Joining a certified institute also helps students in finding jobs and apprenticeships.
-You will learn soft skills like interviewing skills, resume writing, and strong employer relationships.
+In addition, you will learn soft skills like interviewing skills, resume writing, and strong employer relationships.

 Note: Acquiring an Apprenticeship becomes easy if you have certified training from a well known Electrician Institute